 For all Pothos plants, the multiplication technique would be the same and is explained below:

-- For propagation, you will require at least one node as a stem; without a node cannot generate new growth and roots.
+- You will require at least one node per stem, as without a node, the cutting cannot generate new growth and roots.

-- It is suggested to trim a healthy stem with three or more nodes for water propagation.
+- Trimming a healthy stem with three or more nodes for water propagation is suggested.

-- Then, remove the leaves on the lowest part to insert the slashed end into a small jar filled with water.
+- Then, remove the leaves on the lowest part to insert the slashed end into a small water-filled jar.

-- After around 30 days, you ought to see fresh root development from the nodes.
+- After around 30 days, you should see new node root development.

-- You can then go ahead and plant it in soil when the roots seem to be about an inch long.
+You can plant it in soil when the roots are about an inch long.

-Maintain the soil moist for the first month as your plant adapts to the change from water to the soil, then recognize it like any other pothos and allow the soil to dry naturally out between waterings.
+Maintain the soil moist for the first month as your plant adapts to the change from water to the soil.

 2. Propagation in Soil